ReactTraining/react-workshop/courses/core-v2/08-authentication/lecture/README.md

 )
 ```

 Depending on how much time you have and how much you want to show, the context currently gives you a `dispatch` function.
 It might ne nice to refactor `AuthContext` to give a `login` and `logout` function instead.
+Depending on how those functions are used, we might need to wrap in `useCallback` :)